akerekon/TomerTron/README.md

 Refer to [this guide](https://developers.google.com/sheets/api/quickstart/python).

 Place `credentials.json` in this directory.
 Run the bot and the first time a request to Google Sheets is made, you will see a sign in link in the console.
 Click it and sign in with Google, then `token.json` should appear.

+The ID of the Google Sheet to be used is in `bot/sheets_data.py` in a variable called `SPREADSHEET_ID`.

 # Running
 ## To run in production